securinets-enit/cat-the-flag2/foren/go-chall/writeup/WALKTHROUGH.md

 To keep players on track and prevent wasted effort, here are the common distractions:

+0. Analyzing the project in itself isn't the idea of the challenge and should lead to nothing, unless analyzing what functions are being used from the cachingio library.
+When the player goes in that path, he should be fine.
 1. **Backend server simulation**: You do **not** need to investigate the backend proxy server’s responses.
 It’s just a decoy to make the project seem legitimate.
 2. **Metrics, tracing, and logging**: These are there to make the project feel realistic.
 You don’t need to reverse-engineer every metric or log.
 3. **Rate limiting and CORS setup**: These are normal features and **not malicious**.
 4. **Dockerfile and containerization files**: No need to run the container; the focus is on the import and the library behavior.